Goyo: The Boy General: Production

 Plans for a sequel to Jerrold Tarog's Heneral Luna went underway after its critical and commercial success.
 Tarog envisioned the sequel as being about Gregorio del Pilar, a young General who, like Heneral Luna's titular protagonist Antonio Luna, was among the Filipino historical figures during the Philippine–American War.
 Accordingly, Paulo Avelino, who played Del Pilar in Luna, came aboard to reprise his role.

 Tarog's research for Goyo involved studying biographies authored by Teodoro Kalaw as well as crossing the Tirad Pass.
 Tarog again incorporated several prominent Filipino figures including the likes of Apolinario Mabini and Emilio Aguinaldo, aiming for a scope larger than what was present in Heneral Luna.
 Tarog co-wrote the film's screenplay with Rody Vera, who has said he had thoroughly studied Luna "to understand the flow of the conversations and other details unique to each character".

 Goyo entered pre-production in January 2017.
 To prepare his scenes, Avelino underwent horseback riding lessons in March 2017.
 Tarog projected a 50-day film shoot, which began in May 2017.
 The complete ensemble cast was also revealed in a photo taken during the May shoot, including the likes of Mon Confiado as Emilio Aguinaldo, Epy Quizon as Apolinario Mabini, Benjamin Alves as Manuel L. Quezon, Leo Martinez as Pedro Paterno, and Alvin Anson as José Alejandrino, reprising their roles from Heneral Luna.
 Filming was completed on November 27, 2017, lasting 60 days.
 The production cost for the film is said to be triple the budget of Luna.
+Location shoots were held in Tarlac, Bataan, Batangas and the Ilocos, while Mount Balagbag in Rizal was used as a stand-in for the Battle of Tirad Pass as the original battle site presented a logistical challenge for the producers.

+Filipino folk rock band Ben&Ben was tapped to record the theme song entitled "Susi".

 Release

 On February 15, 2017, a 20-minute short film entitled Angelito was exclusively released during the theatrical premiere of I'm Drunk, I Love You to serve as a prelude to Goyo and to intertwine both the sequel and Heneral Luna.
 The film's teaser trailer was released on September 9, 2017.
 In May 2018, it was announced that the film would be released on September 5, 2018.

 The film was made available on DVD on December 16, 2018.
 It also began streaming on Netflix starting January 26, 2019.

+Since May 16, 2024, the film has been available for streaming on YouTube.